-Started the day at Pulau Punggol.
-Nothing much here, although the African escapees (Common waxbills and Pin-tailed whydahs) were still around.
-The only raptor around was an immature pale Changeable hawk eagle.
+From KHStarted the day at Pulau Punggol.
+Nothing much here, although the African escapees (Common Waxbills and Pin-tailed Whydahs) were still around.
+The only raptor around was an immature pale Changeable Hawk-eagle.

-The juvenile Ashy tailorbird (left) has fledged and sat on a branch calling for its parents.
-The juvenile Common tailorbirds (right), on the other hand, were more insistent, chasing their parents around, begging for food.
+The immature Ashy Tailorbird (left) sat on a branch calling for its parents.
+The juvenile Common Tailorbirds (right), on the other hand, were more insistent, chasing their parents around, begging for food.